Rob Burrow: Tributes

 Memorial to Rob Burrow in his home town of Pontefract.

-Memorial to Rob Burrow in by the John Holmes statue at Headingley Stadium.
+Memorial to Rob Burrow by the John Holmes statue at Headingley Stadium.

 On 3 June, a minute's silence was held for Burrow at St James' Park ahead of the England national football team's UEFA Euro 2024 warm up fixture against Bosnia and Herzegovina.

 During the 2024 Cup Finals Day at Wembley Stadium on 8 June (featuring the 2024 Challenge Cup final, 2024 Women's Challenge Cup final, and 2024 1895 Cup final), a memorial for Burrow was created at the rugby league statue.
 A minute's silence was held ahead of each match with a minute's applause carried out in the 7th minute of each game.

 On 21 June, Leeds Rhinos's first home game following Burrow's death, a similar memorial was created at the John Holmes statue with a video celebrating his life being played in the stadium before kick-off.

 Burrow's funeral was held at 1pm on 7 July 2024.
 A specialised route was put in place for the rugby league community to pay their respects.
 The cortege drove past Featherstone Lions ARLFC, Burrow's childhood club, before heading towards Pontefract Crematorium for a private ceremony.
 Kevin Sinfield, along with 160 guests including Rob's family all paid respects at his funeral.

 On 26 July 2024, an episode of Coronation Street was dedicated to Burrow.
 The episode consisted of the character Paul Foreman (Peter Ash) struggling with MND.
 At the end of the episode a picture of Burrow at the Rovers Return was shown with a message below stating "Friend and Advisor of Coronation Street".

 A year on from his death, Burrow's former school, Airedale Academy, opened its new gym, naming it the "Rob Burrow Fitness Suite".